-Dr. Wayne Anthony Barr is coming to Tuskegee University from Detroit, MI, where he has been Minister of Music/Organist at Hartford Memorial Baptist Church since 1997.
+Dr. Wayne Anthony Barr now serves as Director of Choral Activities and Assistant Department Head of the Department of Fine and Performing Arts at Tuskegee University.
+Barr came to Tuskegee University from Detroit, MI, where he was Minister of Music/Organist at Hartford Memorial Baptist Church since 1997.
 Dr. Barr holds the Doctor of Musical Arts degree from the University of Michigan with the organ as his major instrument; two master’s degrees from Southern Methodist University, one with an emphasis in organ performance and a second in choral conducting; and his undergraduate work was completed with high honors at the Westminster Choir College in New Jersey.

 His doctoral dissertation at the University of Michigan focused on "The History of the Pipe Organ in Black Churches in the United States."
 Barr said he found that immediately after Emancipation, a lot of Black Churches had pipe organs, a trend that declined during and after the depression.

 African American churches wanted pipe organs because, Dr. Barr said, the pipe organ "represented the best in church music."
 He said that mind set changed as the music changed, and Black churches moved away from hymns.
 But he said churches need to get back to singing hymns.
 "The music that is taking place of the hymn is very trivial," Dr. Barr maintains.
 "We sing what we believe," Dr. Barr explains.
 "Hymns reinforce our belief."
 He says a lot of songs today are one liners.
 "They give the what.
 Hymns go further.
 They give the what and the why," Dr. Barr observes.
 Dr. Barr calls for identifying new ways of using the pipe organ so that it remains relevant.